Power BI data connectors – A Complete Guide

 Jira Connector

-For software teams that rely on the popular Jira project management system, this Power BI connector makes it possible to visualize key data sets like issues, sprints, releases.
+For software teams that rely on the popular Jira project management system, this Power BI connector makes it possible to visualise key data sets like issues, sprints, and releases.

 Shopify Connector